belzibab/aws-reliability-lab/README.md

 # aws-reliability-lab

-A production-grade multi-region reliability platform on AWS, built to demonstrate SRE engineering practices: infrastructure as code, observability, SLO-driven operations, and chaos engineering.
+A production-grade multi-region reliability platform on AWS, built to demonstrate: infrastructure as code, observability, SLO-driven operations, and chaos engineering.

 ## Architecture